Convergence of infinitesimal generators and stability of convex monotone semigroups: Examples

-For the Yosida approximation, we additionally have to require norm convergence of the generators in condition~(iv).
+For the Yosida approximation, we need norm convergence of the resolvents.

 \begin{assumption} Suppose that the conditions~(i)--(iii) or the conditions~(i),~(ii') and~(iii) from Assumption~\ref{ass:theta} are satisfied.
-Furthermore, the following statement is valid: \begin{itemize} \item[(iv')] It holds $\Cbi(\R^d)\subset\bigcap_{\theta\in \Theta}D(A^\theta)$.
-Moreover, for every $f\in \Cbi(\R^d)$,
+Moreover, the following statement is valid: \begin{itemize} \item[(iv')] It holds $\Cbi(\Rd)\subset\bigcap_{\theta\in \Theta}D(A^\theta)$ and, for every $f\in \Cbi(\Rd)$,